 - It’s inexpensive

 - The pot reservoir holds a lot of water.
-This means you won’t be refilling it daily when the summer heat arrives.
+This means you won’t be refilling it daily when the summer heat arrives (choose lighter colors, black will cause quicker evaporation).

 - The lid prevents leaves and other debris from getting into the water reservoir.